 This is very much a personal top five.
-If there are other public sculptures in Stoke-on-Trent that you particularly like, feel free to let us know what they are and why you like them.
+If there are other public sculptures in Stoke-on-Trent that you particularly like, feel free to let us know what they are and why you like them – you could even make a Curation of them!

 This nine-metre-high, stainless steel sculpture represents the pottery and steel industries, which used to flourish in Etruria before their demise, and the National Garden Festival, which was held in the area in 1986.
 Sited by the busy A53, the work is seen by an estimated 30,000 motorists each day.
-I see it on a regular basis from the car, but have only walked up to it once, to take this photograph on one of the wettest days I’ve ever experienced.
-Even in a hailstorm it looked very impressive.
+I see it on a regular basis from the car, but have only walked up to it once, on one of the wettest days I've ever experienced.
+Even in a hailstorm, it looked very impressive.

-I have written about this sculpture before, as its current location does not do it justice, being sited at the far end of platform two at Stoke Railway Station where few people venture.
+I have written about this sculpture before, as its current location does not do it justice, being sited at the far end of platform two at Stoke-on-Trent station where few people venture.
 If you make the effort to look at it close up, rather than from a moving train, you can see the fingerprints and lines on the hand, as well as Chronos in its palm.

 Sited next to a busy road junction in the City's University Quarter and close to the railway line, this figure standing on one leg and trying to fly is apparently there to remind us that that 'we are in too much of a rush to do too much for most of the time'.
 I pass it on the way to the station, usually whilst worrying if I'll find a space in the car park, so it's a message I probably should take on board.